How to Start a Podcast in 7 Steps (and Set it Up for Success)

 Music for podcasts plays a powerful role in the mood, tone, and overall feel of your podcast.

 As you think about how to start your own podcast, consider the kind of vibe you want your episodes to have.
 Is your podcast serious and data-heavy?
-You can lighten the mood with hopeful and happy interludes, or double-down with a robotic-sounding intro music.
+You can lighten the mood with hopeful and happy interludes, double-down with a robotic-sounding intro music or fuel curiosity with quirky podcast sound effects.
 Is your podcast going to be funny?
 Consider picking music to match.

 Picking podcast music can be a lot of fun, but it’s important to make sure you pick royalty-free music for your podcast from a reliable source like Soundstripe so you don’t run into any copyright infringement issues.